Keen to be focused?

 Companies are still investing in the arts.
 But the money is proving tougher to get.
-Over two modules we show you how to maximise your chances of sponsorship success – and how to turn one-off success into a long-term relationship.
+Over two modules we show you how to maximise your chances of sponsorship or CSR success – and how to turn one-off success into a long-term relationship.

-Writing Powerful proposals
+Writing Powerful Proposals

-Building a Legacy Programme
+Legacy Programme Bootcamp

-Crowdfunding: magic and myths
+Crowdfunding: magic & myths

 Does crowdfunding really work for the arts?
 In a fast-paced session we’ll look at examples of what works and what definitively doesn’t work when raising money from the crowd — helping you to avoid expensive mistakes.

-Case for Support
+Case for Support Playbook